w3slley/bookcover-api/README.md

 Since I discovered to be quite hard to find comprehensive APIs (tried both Goodreads' and Google's) to retrieve book cover images for a personal project, I decided to create this API which does exactly that.
 I plan to add more features on it as times goes on.

-Hope this is helpful for anyone wanting to create web apps that involves dealing with book covers in one way or another.

 ## Documentation

 ### GET /bookcover